P&O Cruises Australia: Fleet modernisation

 In May 2014, Carnival Corporation announced that its brand, Holland America Line, would transfer Statendam and Ryndam into the P&O Australia fleet in 2015 after being refurbished and tailored for Australian and New Zealand passengers.
 The names for the two ships were revealed in July 2014 as Pacific Eden and Pacific Aria.

 In March 2015, Carnival Corporation and Fincantieri made an agreement for five ships to be delivered between 2019 and 2022.
-On 30 December 2015, Carnival Corporation established that, from the agreement, the planned 4,200-passenger ship ordered would be delivered to P&O, making her the first newbuild for P&O and the largest ship to be operated by an Australian cruise company.
-But on 15 December 2016, Carnival Corporation announced that US. brand, Carnival Cruise Line, would receive a third Vista-class vessel, meaning the original order for P&O Australia was transferred over to Carnival Cruise Line.
+On 30 December 2015, Carnival Corporation established that, from the agreement, the planned 4,200-passenger ship ordered would be delivered to P&O Australia, making her the first newbuild for P&O and the largest ship to be operated by an Australian cruise company.
+But on 15 December 2016, Carnival Corporation announced that US. brand, Carnival Cruise Line, would receive a third Vista class vessel, meaning the original order for P&O Australia was transferred over to Carnival Cruise Line.
 Instead, Carnival Splendor was scheduled to be transferred to P&O in late 2019 to compensate for the lost order.
 However, in September 2017, with the news announced of Golden Princess moving to P&O Australia, Carnival Splendor was no longer scheduled to move to the Australian brand.

-In October 2015 it was announced that the Dawn Princess would transfer from the Princess Cruises fleet to the P&O Australia fleet.
+In October 2015, it was announced that the Dawn Princess would transfer from the Princess Cruises fleet to the P&O Australia fleet.
 She was renamed Pacific Explorer upon her debut in June 2017.

-In September 2017, P&O announced that Princess Cruises would transfer Grand-class ship, Golden Princess, into the fleet in 2020 to replace the much smaller Pacific Eden which exited the fleet in April 2019.
-In September 2018, her new name was announced as Pacific Adventure, a name chosen by six P&O Cruises Australia fans on its Facebook page.
+In September 2018, Golden Princess new name was announced as Pacific Adventure, a name chosen by six P&O Cruises Australia fans on its Facebook page.
 She will also have an increase in passenger capacity by 500 to 3,100.
 Pacific Adventure is scheduled to debut in October 2020 and be homeported in Sydney.